-- A. DHS Child Care Licensing Unit provides renewal application packet to Group Family Child Care Home Provider six (6) months prior to the expiration of the current license. - 1.
-Packet includes renewal information for provider, assistants and emergency assistants. - 2.
-Provider is responsible to ensure that assistants and emergency assistants complete renewal information. - B. Group Family Child Care Home Provider is required to do the following for renewal of license: - 1.
-Submit the completed renewal application and application fee to the Licensing Unit at least four (4) months prior to the license expiration. - a.
+- A. DHS Child Care Licensing Unit provides renewal application packet to Family Child Care Home Provider six (6) months prior to the expiration of the current license. - Packet includes renewal information for provider, assistants and emergency assistants. - 2.
+Provider is responsible to ensure that assistants and emergency assistants complete renewal information. - B. The Family Child Care Home Provider is required to do the following for renewal of license:

+- 1. Submit the completed renewal application and application fee to the DHS Licensing Unit at least four (4) months prior to the license expiration. - a.
 This allows sufficient time to complete the process. - b.
-If the renewal process is not completed by the expiration of the license, the Child Care Licensing Unit will terminate the renewal process and the Group Family Child Care Home will no longer be licensed to provide child care. - 2.
-Show evidence of liability insurance coverage for the child care program. - 3.
-Ensure that medical reference has been completed. - 4.
-Provide documentation that required training has been completed (refer to § 7.3.2(A) of this Part below). - 5.
-Provide documentation that the home has been tested for radon and found safe.

-- 6. Provide documentation that the home complies with recommendations developed pursuant to R.I.
-Gen. Laws § 23-24.6-14 (Lead Poisoning Prevention Act) and regulations developed in accordance with this statute. - 7.
-Provide results of fire inspection. - 8.
-Undergo a statewide criminal records check. - 9.
-Undergo a DCYF agency clearance. - 10.
-Undergo a License Renewal Inspection Prior to the renewal of license, DHS Child Care Licensing staff will make an inspection visit to the applicant's home where the child care will be provided in order to determine compliance with these regulations. - 11.
+If the renewal process is not completed by the expiration of the license, the DHS Child Care Licensing Unit will terminate the renewal process and the Family Child Care Home will no longer be licensed to provide child care. - 2.
+Provide documentation regarding completion of General Equivalency Diploma (GED), if applicable (refer to § 2.3.2(A) of this Part below). - 3.
+Show evidence of liability insurance coverage for the child care program. - 4.
+Ensure that medical reference has been completed. - 5.
+Provide documentation that required training has been completed (refer to § 2.3.2(A) of this Part below). - 6.
+Provide documentation that the home has been tested for radon and found safe. - 7.
+Provide documentation that the home complies with recommendations developed pursuant to R.I.
+Gen. Laws § 23-24.6-14 (Lead Poisoning Prevention Act) and regulations developed in accordance with this statute. - Provide results of fire inspection. - 9.
+Undergo a statewide criminal records check. - 10.
+Undergo a DCYF agency clearance. - 11.
+Undergo a DHS License Renewal Inspection Prior to the renewal of license, DHS Child Care Licensing staff will make an inspection visit to the applicant's home where the child care will be provided in order to determine compliance with these regulations. - 12.
 Current certification under the most recent guidelines of the American Heart Association in: - a.
-Pediatric cardiopulmonary resuscitation (CPR) (online training is not accepted); and - b.
-Basic pediatric first aid (online training is accepted). - C. Assistant is required to do the following at the time of license renewal: - 1.
-Submit the following renewal information to Provider: - a.
-Medical reference - b.
-Documentation that required training has been completed (refer to § 7.3.2(B) of this Part below). - 2.
+Pediatric cardiopulmonary resuscitation (CPR) (online training is not accepted); and - Basic pediatric first aid (online training is accepted). - C. Assistant is required to do the following at the time of license renewal: - 1.
+Submit the following renewal information to Provider:

+- a.
+Medical reference; and - b.
+Documentation that required training has been completed (refer to § 2.3.2(B) of this Part below). - 2.
 Undergo a statewide criminal records check. - 3.
 Undergo a DCYF agency clearance. - 4.
-Current certification under the most recent guidelines of the American Heart Association in: - a.
-Pediatric cardiopulmonary resuscitation (CPR) (online training is not accepted); and - b.
+Current certification under the most recent guidelines of the American Heart Association in: - Pediatric cardiopulmonary resuscitation (CPR) (online training is not accepted); and - b.
 Basic pediatric first aid (online training is accepted). - D. Emergency Assistant is required to do the following at the time of license renewal: - 1.
-Submit renewal information and medical reference to provider.
+Submit renewal information and medical reference to Provider. - Undergo a statewide criminal records check. - 3.
+Undergo a DCYF agency clearance. - 4.
+Current certification under the most recent guidelines of the American Heart Association in: - Pediatric cardiopulmonary resuscitation (CPR) (online training is not accepted); and - b.
+Basic pediatric first aid (online training is accepted).